What is inbound email routing and how to set it up (with examples)

 How inbound email processing works

 Inbound email processing involves creating routes, or pipelines, to process incoming email messages in various ways.
-When an inbound email is received by your Email Service Provider (ESP), it will process and parse the message as defined by the inbound email route.
+When an inbound email is received by your Email Service Provider (ESP), it will parse the contents and forward it to the specified destination: an email address or endpoint.

 Inbound email routing use cases and examples